 In March 2016, the College Board switched to the infamous new SAT.
 In 2016, we invested hundreds of hours in analyzing the new test and adapting our curricula and program to its challenges.
 In Summer 2016, we began teaching the new SAT, and we will continue to do so for the foreseeable future.

-How does the new SAT differ from the old SAT?
+How does the redesigned SAT differ from the old SAT?

 In many respects, the new SAT is quite different from the old test.
 Vocabulary is no longer taught explicitly.
 In lieu of the old test’s nine sections (plus one experimental section, for a total of ten), the new test now has four sections: one extended reading comprehension section, one extended writing/composition/grammar section, and two math sections – one with a calculator and one without.
 Like the old test, the new test has an essay – but this time it’s optional.
 Finally, the new test is scored out of 1600 points, while the old SAT is scored out of 2400 points.